 It’s difficult not to grin, smirk, purse your lips, or generally screw up your face when reading Peter Mishler’s poems in his debut book, Fludde.
 It isn’t just the peculiarity of these pieces but the command with which Mishler executes it, taking readers in something like a swift punt along strange but otherwise unassuming canals.
 Dean Young chose the book for the Kathryn A. Morton Prize from Sarabande, and the choice from this judge makes sense: these are, like so many of Young’s poems, lucidly surreal, achieved through sharp sentence-making, precise vocabulary, and the acute, almost blown-up detail such techniques afford. . .

-Read the review at NewPages.
+Read the review at The Kenyon Review.

-Read the feature at Michigan Quarterly Review
+Read the review at Michigan Quarterly Review

-Read the guide at Michigan Quarterly Review
+Read the full notes at Michigan Quarterly Review

-Read the feature at Michigan Quarterly Review.
+Read the interview at Michigan Quarterly Review.